djpeacher/djpeacher.com/content/now.md

 This is a [now page](https://nownownow.com/about), and this is what I'm currently up to:

+## 2505

+Trying to clear the decks and fight off entropy physically, virtually, and mentally.
+Working on a companion app for reading Fighting Fantasy books.
+Started properly delving into the Shadowdark and prepping for a potential campaign.
+Binged lots of shows, including Last of Us, Handmaids Tale, and Survivor.

 ## 2504

 Starting to lose some of that new year momentum and feeling things start to fall through the cracks.
 Doing a lot of self-reflecting and trying to figure out what's next.
 Trying to fix some broken phones I have laying around so I can offload some apps I compulsively open.
 Lots of friend and family time recently.
 Cut my hair for the first time since having a tiny human.